jheinzel/tutorbot/README.md

 tool, this limitation comes from JPlag.

 ## Releasing a new version
+First the version in the `build.gradle.kts` has to be updated.
+Then the following steps have to be performed:
 Before releasing, check if your changes are merged in the main branch.
 To release a new version, create and push a `tag` on the main branch with a name like `v*.*`.
 This can be done with the following commands: